Manage storage account settings in the Azure portal

 A variety of settings for your storage account are available in the Azure portal.
 This article describes some of these settings and how to use them.

-Azure Storage supports authentication with Azure Active Directory for Blob storage and Queue storage via role-based access control (RBAC).
-For more information about authentication with Azure AD, see Authenticate access to Azure blobs and queues using Azure Active Directory.
+Azure Storage supports authorization with Azure Active Directory for Blob storage and Queue storage via role-based access control (RBAC).
+For more information about authorization with Azure AD, see Authorize access to Azure blobs and queues using Azure Active Directory.

 The Access control settings in the Azure portal offer a simple way to assign RBAC roles to users, groups, service principals, and managed identities.
 For more information about assigning RBAC roles, see Manage access rights to blob and queue data with RBAC.